G7DAO/protocol/web3/flows/staker.md

 It should also emit an ERC721 `Transfer` event representing the staking position token being minted to the holder.

-### `STAKER-*`: A holder should be able to stake any number of ERC721 tokens into an ERC721 staking position.
+### `STAKER-21`: A holder should be able to stake any number of ERC721 tokens into an ERC721 staking position.

 The ERC721 token staked should be transferred from the holder's account to the `Staker` contract.